-These pages are dedicated to the long history of the FTGCC; the records of which have been compiled since 1986, when it was first discovered that the Club’s origins traced back over one hundred and thirty summers ago to the early 1880’s.
+The Club’s extensive record base has been compiled since 1986, when it was first discovered that our origins traced back almost one hundred and forty summers ago – to the early 1880’s.

-On these pages you will find Administration & Club Records, Playing & Career Statistics and Online Summary Scorebooks for every Grade from every season tracing back to our commencement in 1882/83, as well as images of the Club’s on field success, its heritage and wider involvement in the Ferntree Gully & Dandenong Ranges foothills community that dates back to the 1850’s.
+On this site you will find Administration & Club Records, Playing & Career statistics and summary Scorebooks for every Grade from every season tracing back to our origins in 1882/83, as well as images of the Club’s on field success, its heritage and wider involvement in Ferntree Gully, the Dandenong Ranges and Foothills community dating back to the 1850’s.

-Take your time exploring what is acknowledged by National and State sports historians as one of the best local sporting Club archives in Australia.
+Take your time exploring what is acknowledged by National and State sports historians as one of the best Club archives in Australia.

 Click on this link to go to the Club’s Administration & MyCricket Results website http://ferntreegully.vic.cricket.com.au